monitoringartist/zenoss5-core-autodeploy/README.md

 Zenoss Core 5 autodeploy script
 ===============================

+If you like or use this project, please provide feedback to author - Star it ★.

 Auto-deployment script for Zenoss Core 5 on CentOS 7.x or Red Hat Enterprise Linux 7.x.
 Ubuntu is not supported at the moment.
 A 64-bit build is required.

 The script included in this directory will automatically deploy Control Center and Zenoss Core 5 for you.
+Usage of auto-deployment script:

 ```
 # cd /tmp